Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Clients can try different stylists without “losing” progress

-- Easier to manage one program
+- Easier to manage one programme

 Cons: